The Build Pipeline

 Five stages.
 One daemon.

-Each module goes through five specialized stages, each handled by an agent with a single job.
-The whole flow is orchestrated by a daemon that runs continuously and processes new builds in parallel.
+This is the rigorous R build behind an Atlas.
+Each module goes through five specialized stages, each handled by an agent with a single job, orchestrated by a daemon that runs continuously and builds in parallel.
+A fast Snapshot runs a shorter version of this same flow, back in minutes.
+See how Snapshot & Atlas compare below ↓

 Question + Dataset SPEC Research + Design ~5.5 min BUILD Write R code ~5.3 min RENDER Run R in Docker ~6 sec VERIFY 10 quality checks ~3.2 min if fail → fixer (~3 min) → retry DEPLOY ~1.8 min Daemon orchestrator (continuous polling)